 Policy settings: Finally, the third type of stringency—specific performance levels (what policy scholars call “policy settings”)—allow us to interpret differences in scope or prescriptiveness substantively.
 For example, forestry certification programs have different requirements for how close loggers can harvest near streams.
 In this example, all standards prescribing minimum stream buffer widths are equally prescriptive since all are mandatory requirements, albeit with different thresholds.
 Yet buffer widths and other specific policy settings are a meaningful type of variation.
 Unfortunately, most specific policy settings, even prescriptive ones, cannot be quantified and are thus difficult to aggregate.
 Even numeric stream buffers are difficult to compare because they often vary in different landscape contexts, for example in mountainous or flat areas, and involve different levels of harvest restrictions based on different criteria, such as whether fish live in the stream (see figure 4 in section 4).
 Measurement strategies that allow program-level aggregation cannot replace issue-specific qualitative comparison.
 It is crucial to both quantify absolute and relative differences and describe the most meaningful differences that capture the overall trends.
 We thus suggest that scholars combine aggregate measures with descriptive comparisons of important requirements, assessing each issue in an absolute sense, in a relative sense (if possible), and in how the required level of performance changed.

 At its most stylized, step one, comparing two hypothetical programs (A and B) in a policy space with two issues (Hazardous Chemicals and Worker Training) might look like this: A researcher examines regulations in this policy domain and inductively identifies a total of two issues.
 Both programs have some prescriptive requirements on both issues, so they are equal in scope.
 Program A bans using chemicals above certain quantitative toxicity thresholds, whereas Program B bans “hazardous” levels which one may interpret several ways, so Program A is more prescriptive on the issue of Chemicals.
 For policy settings, the two programs ban slightly different lists of chemicals, Program A focusing on ecologically harmful chemicals and program B targeting those most harmful to humans, so one can only compare their specific requirements on chemicals qualitatively.
 On the second issue, both programs require mandatory worker training programs, and neither specifies how many hours, so they are equally prescriptive on Training.
 Each program suggests a slightly different list of topics for training to cover.
 Program A focuses more on skills needed to avoid ecological harm, and Program B focuses more on worker safety, so again, one can only compare their policy settings qualitatively.
 Yet a pattern emerges: Program A, the overall more prescriptive program, is also more focused on ecological protection, possibly due to a strong influence from environmental activists.
-In contrast, program B is more focused on worker safety, possibly due to a greater influence of labor groups or businesses seeking to reduce the risk that worker injuries at one firm will impose reputational or regulatory costs for the whole industry.
+In contrast, program B is more focused on worker safety, possibly to reduce the risk that worker injuries at one firm will impose reputational or regulatory costs for the whole industry.